risavkarna/blog/ck5ic92qa03jzqks1l2gv7lob.md

 # 4. Transformers and Mutators

-These mutators are called transformers if they shift the tuple towards structures in the same dimension.
+These mutators are called transformers if they shift the tuple towards structures in the same dimensions as before.

 # 5. Matrices and Hypergraphs